-Lay responders cannot afford to waste time when someone is losing their life.
-There might be delays checking the right pulse when lay responders do not have enough training or AED.
+Lay responders cannot their waste time when someone is losing their life due to medical emergency situations.
+There might be delays in checking the right pulse when first responders do not have enough training on critical lifesaving skills like CPR with the usage of AED.
 The best case would be to begin chest compressions to reboot the heartbeat of the patient.
 The lay responders must ensure to give as accurate chest compressions as possible.
 They get that knowledge from American HealthCare Academy’s (AHCA) online CPR/AED certification course.
-However, when giving CPR to adults, checking the pulse after every 2 minutes is ideal.
+However, when giving CPR to adults, checking the pulse after every 2 minutes is ideal for increasing the rate of survival of the patient.
 But most first responders have confusion about checking pulse before and during CPR.
 In that case, refer to the guide below and check the dos and don’ts of the same.

 If You Find Someone With A Faint Pulse, Should You Start CPR?